xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 Unfortunately, self-love does not come easily for some people.

-I hated myself and the thought of loving myself always disgusted me.
+I used to hate myself and the thought of loving myself always disgusted me.
 My mind would go: _“Love myself?
 No way!
 I suck!
 I’m terrible!
 I’m a failure!
 I’m the worst!
 Why should I love myself when I’m so pathetic?”_

 I often had those feelings and the idea of loving myself never sat well with me.
 Why should I love myself when I’m not even excelling at something?
 Why should I love myself when I’m not good enough?